mroonga/mroonga/doc/source/developer.rst

 We use Sphinx for the documentation of Mroonga.

+Sphinx is a documentation generator which uses reStructuredText as its markup language, and converts reStructuredText files into HTML files.

+reStructuredText uses .rst filename extensions.

-We write documents in ReStructuredText format and we convert them to HTML etc.
+We write documents in the reStructuredText format and convert them to HTML.

-The source files of documents are files having .rst extension in "doc/source" directory.
+The source files of documents have .rst extension in the "doc/source" directory of the Mroonga repository.

-When you add or modify them, please try to build by "make html" etc. and confirm that no syntax error happens.
+When you add or update them, please try "make html" to confirm that there are no syntax errors.

-Documents are published in http://mroonga.org .
-Since we are using github's web site feature, they will be updated each time when HTML files are pushed to http://github.com/mroonga/mroonga.github.com repository.
-We push to mroonga.github.com repository after confirming the consistency between documents and current released version.
+Documents are published in http://mroonga.org.
+Since we are using GitHub Project Pages, the web site is updated when HTML files are pushed to the http://github.com/mroonga/mroonga.github.com repository.

+We push added or updated HTML files to the repository after confirming the consistency between the documents and the current release version.

-So you can just push to mroonga repository to push documents for each ticket.
+So you can just push to Mroonga repository to push documents for each ticket.

 The details are as follows.